sjkingo/virtualenv-api/README.md

 ```

 You may also specify the Python interpreter to use in this environment by
-passing the `python` argument to the class constructor:
+passing the `python` argument to the class constructor (new in 2.1.3):

 ```python
 env = VirtualEnvironment('/path/to/environment/name', python='python3')